James is an accredited specialist in agricultural law and heads our Agricultural and Rural Property team, based in our Edinburgh office.

 "He has a great grasp of his subject and a fantastic personality - he's very good with clients," says an interviewee.

-Have been a client since 1964, always had the best attention from John Wightman, Hugh Henderson and James Rust over the years, top people who I regard as personal friends.
+Have been a client since 1964, always had the best attention from James Rust over the years, top people who I regard as a personal friend.